MrDamiAde/Nginx-Reverse-Proxy-Example/README.md

     }
 }
 ```
-2. I then created a ``` docker-compsoe.yml ``` file with the below commands which allows me to run multiple containers automatically, instead of running them manually:
+2. Instead of having to manually create multiple containers, I made a ``` docker-compsoe.yml ``` file with the below commands which allows me to run multiple containers automatically:

 ```
 services: